GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis

 \textbf{Yes-or-No scenario and property matching.} With the abstracted scenarios and properties, we utilize them to match candidate functions using GPT. \myfig~\ref{fig:scenarioprompt} shows the prompt template employed by \name for scenario and property matching, which is designed with three considerations.
 Firstly, property matching is performed only for functions that pass our scenario matching.
 This separation of scenario and property enables us to query all scenarios in a single prompt, thus saving on GPT costs.
 Secondly, during property matching, we double-confirm the scenario with GPT by querying the combination of scenario and property rather than property alone.
 Indeed, the scenarios and properties from Table~\ref{tab:rule_sum} are designed to form a complete sentence.
 Thirdly, considering that GPT models sometimes provide ambiguous answers or hard-to-parse text, scenario and property matching are designed with yes or no questions only, aiming to minimize the impact of unstructured GPT responses.
 Moreover, we instruct GPT to learn the output JSON format for the multiple-choice scenario matching, leveraging GPT's instruction learning capability~\cite{Ouyang_Wu_Jiang_Almeida_Wainwright_Mishkin_Zhang_Agarwal_Slama_Ray}.

 \textbf{Minimizing the impact of GPT output randomness.} Although we use yes-or-no questions to restrict the format of GPT responses, it does not eliminate the inherent randomness of GPT model output.
 Consequently, GPT may not provide the same answer for the same question.
-To address this, one approach is to set the \texttt{temperature} parameter of GPT models to 0, making the model deterministic and repetitive.
-To further enhance the reliability of the answer and minimize the influence of GPT output randomness, we propose a new approach called ``mimic-in-the-background'' prompting.
-This method is inspired by the zero-shot chain-of-thought prompting~\cite{wei2022chain}.
-As shown in \myfig~\ref{fig:scenarioprompt}, we use a GPT system prompt to instruct the model to mimic answering questions in the background five times and provide the most frequently appearing answer to ensure greater consistency.
+To address this, one approach is to set the \texttt{temperature} parameter of GPT models to 0, making the model \fixme{tend to be} deterministic. \yq{change the cite} To further enhance the reliability of the answer and minimize the influence of GPT output randomness, we propose a \fixme{trick} called ``mimic-in-the-background'' prompting\fixme{, which} is inspired by \fixme{the successful usage of ``\textit{Let's think step by step.}'' in} the zero-shot chain-of-thought prompting~\cite{kojima2022large} \fixme{-- evaluating such prompting is beyond the scope of this paper.} As shown in \myfig~\ref{fig:scenarioprompt}, we use a GPT system prompt to instruct the model to mimic answering questions in the background five times and provide the most frequently appearing answer to ensure greater consistency.

+\yq{Say that we have weaken the claim.} \review{The authors proposed a new prompting strategy called "mimic in the background" to enhance the reliability of the answer and lower the randomness.
+Yet, there was no evaluation about the validity of said approach.
+Also, how can we guarantee that, indeed, the model did reason five times in the background?
+It would be more convincing if the model was asked to explicitly provide the five answers in the response and manually extract the most frequent answer.
+Further, calculating descriptive statistics about these answers would have constituted extra proof of reduced randomness.}

+\yq{Answer in the response letter.} \review{The authors mentions that they are making GPT model "deterministic and repetitive" (lines 505-510).
+Later it is mentioned that the system asks GPT to mimic answering a query five time to improve the reliability of the answer.
+If the system is deterministic, how does it help to mimic a query five times?}